Skip to content

 Confirmed HoaxDetermined to be a hoax.
 The institutional response is documented because it reveals how the alert system performed under a perceived real threat.

 On September 30, 2025, Prairie View A&M University evacuated the John B. Coleman Library after a reported bomb threat.
 Multiple agencies, including Precinct 1 K-9 bomb-detection units, conducted a sweep and determined the threat was non-credible.
 The university canceled all afternoon classes and on-campus activities.
-A PVAMU student was later arrested on October 3, 2025 for making the threat.
+A PVAMU student was later arrested on October 3, 2025 on suspicion of making the threat.
 Waller ISD's Jones Elementary went into 'Secure' status due to PVAMU's incident.

 Alerts